yclas/guides/docs/api-documentation.md

-Setting moderation: Allows you to change how to publish ads.
-You can read more here.

 # API Documentation for classifieds

-_Note: If you are using Yclas Self Hosted you need at least version 2.5.0 and a premium theme.
-It works on all sites hosted at Yclas.com_
+*Note: If you are using Yclas Self-hosted you need at least version 2.5.0 and a premium theme.
+It works on all sites hosted at Yclas.com*

 ----------